ChrisSun06/AndroidGameCenter/Phase2/README.md

 the player can select 3 sizes of sliding tile game on the right to play from.
 When the user returns back to the game center, user can choose to load or save the previous game.
-If the player is not pleased with the look of the sliding tile game, he/she can go to âsettingâ and select either default, superman, batman, to change the look of the sliding tile game.
+If the player is not pleased with the look of the sliding tile game, he/she can go to setting and select either default, superman, batman, to change the look of the sliding tile game.
-The player can also choose âuploadâ to use the image from image gallery on the phone, or to paste an url of a picture to set the image of the sliding tile games.
+The player can also choose upload to use the image from image gallery on the phone, or to paste an url of a picture to set the image of the sliding tile games.
 Furthermore, the player can also select the numbers of the undo they want in this setting page.
 After the player have won a game, the scoreboard will show the highest scores of the player.

 ### Game Launch Centre:
 #### Login/Register: